cloudevents/spec/primer.md

    interest) but wanting to handle reports of "goal" differently than reports of "substitution".
 For this, the framework will need a suitable metadata discriminator that frees it from having to understand the event details.
-To be clear, the suitable metadata discriminator SHOULD be populated by the producer, and would not be the responsibility of the framework.
+To be clear, the suitable metadata discriminator should be populated by the producer, and would not be the responsibility of the framework.

 ### Value Proposition